MariaCamilaChac/Parcial/Description.md

 method is to go through all the submatrices and find xor off all the elements in that submatrix. we start with all methods, one od them is find de max value of the submatrix. calling the other two methods one of them insert the values by connections (all of this operations was with bits operators), for operate we uses all operators with XOR if the resul is = 0 or = 1 and comparates for add an index. then in the main we for each array we will find out value of the maximum xor subarray, and finally find out maximum of all those.

 #Decreasing max partitioning
+I work with arrays and with operator mod for divide or patitioning the array en find the numbers thath i can divide the array, one of the conditional is the first number that the user index it's going to be the fisr in the partitioning, another condition is the second number of the partition must be less than the first and consecutively.